maninderk770/AutomatedBot/README.md

 # Automated-Bot
-A bot that automates request friend on linkedin
+A bot that automates connecting with people with same interest on linkedin. developed in Python.